top of page

 LATEST NEWS:

-Debra's experimental short "Wedlocked" has been accepted as an Official Selection at the Milwaukee International Short Film Festival taking place at the historic Avalon Atmospheric Theater in September 2023.
-Please join us for the screening!
+in October 2024.
+"Science Fiction" was an Official Selection at the Milwaukee International Short Film Festival, screening at the historic Avalon Atmospheric Theater in September 2024.

 MEDIA MENTIONS